 “I am so thankful for the football coaches.
 When I first came to rehabilitation school, I didn’t know how I would cope.
 Playing football makes me forget lots of the bad things I’ve been through.
 Football keeps me going.”Child at the rehabilitation centre

 In 2018, Glad’s House Kenya’s football sessions took them overseas.
 They flew to Russia, where they represented Kenya at the Street Child World Cup!

 Football is also used as a way to break down barriers between communities.
 By holding tournaments among young people living on the dump site, on the streets and in the community, they can build relationships.
 The most successful football tournaments have been the ones between children and the County Police!
 They help to increase understanding and for them to see one another as individuals.

 The sessions have long-term benefits for the children.
 One coach told us “The physical fitness activities really help them.
 Tedy’s appearance has really changed since he started attending the sessions in November.
 He used to look much older than he is.
 But now he looks 16, is clean and we’ve started to see him smile!
 The interaction with his peers during the football really helps to build his confidence in social settings.”

 The power of these football sessions is more than just about sport and exercise.
 They are the starting place for children and young people to turn their lives around.
 They give them confidence, build their self-esteem and allow them to access the vital support and care to build a brighter future for themselves.

-These sessions are only possible because of the generosity from supporters like you.
-Thank you for helping Tedy and other street connected children to have the future they deserve!
+These sessions are only possible because of the generosity of supporters like you.
+Thank you for helping Tedy and other street-connected children to have the future they deserve!